TeskaLabs/asab/doc/asab/storage.rst

     u.set("key", "value")

-To execute these procedures, simply run the `execute()` coroutine method, which commits the upsertor data to the storage and returns the ID of the object.
+To execute these procedures, simply run the :func:`execute()` coroutine method, which commits the upsertor data to the storage and returns the ID of the object.
 Since it is a coroutine, it must be awaited.

 .. code:: python